Sleep disorder: Children and adolescents

 A systematic review reveals parasomnias to be the most common sleep disorder in childhood, affecting up to 50% of children.
 However, only 4% of these parasomnias persist past adolescence.
 These parasomnias and their prevalences in childhood are sleepwalking (17%), confusional arousals (17.3% in 3-13 year olds), sleep terrors (1-6.5%), and nightmares (10-50% in 3-5 year olds).
 Other common sleep disorders and their prevalences are behavioural insomnia of childhood (10-30%), delayed sleep phase disorder (7-16%), obstructive sleep apnea (1-5%), and restless legs syndrome (2-4%).

 Sleepwalking was found to be more common in males, with no gender disparity noted in any of the other common childhood sleep disturbances.
+Night terrors, also called Pavor Nocturnus, is a sleeping disorder most commonly found in adolescents, characterized by episodes that consist of intense fear and arousal from deep sleep.
+Unlike sleepwalking, sleep terrors do not get worse with age, and individuals usually do not remember the episodes afterward.
+During these episodes, children often scream, and wake up frightened and disoriented, which last about 20 minutes before they fall asleep again.
+Night Terrors are most common during the first third of the night.
 Obstructive sleep apnea was found to be more common in African Americans, individuals with craniofacial abnormalities, Down syndrome, neuromuscular diseases, and choanal atresia.
 A number of the sleep disorders listed were found to have a familial pattern, meaning the incidence in a child was more likely to occur if one or both parents had a history of that sleep disorder; these include sleepwalking, confusional arousals, delayed sleep phase disorder, and restless legs syndrome.

 A different systematic review examining sleep bruxism in children found prevalence rates ranging from 5.9% to 49.6%.
 In preschool-aged children, between 15.29% and 38.6% grind their teeth in their sleep for at least one night per week.
 In all but one of the included studies, the prevalence of bruxism decreases as age increases.

 Between 20 and 26% of adolescents report a sleep onset latency of greater than 30 minutes, and 7-36% have difficulty initiating sleep.
 Asian teens tend to have a higher prevalence of adverse sleep outcomes than their North American and European counterparts.